rahulroy1/prompt-management-studio/vision.md

 - **50+ plugins** extending functionality
 - **Industry adoption** of our prompt schema standards

-### Year 5: Infrastructure
-- **Default choice** for prompt engineering workflows
-- **Educational integration** in AI/ML curricula
-- **Enterprise toolchain** standard for AI governance
-- **Community self-sustaining** with minimal core team involvement

 ## 🌍 Long-term Impact

 We believe that standardizing prompt engineering will accelerate AI adoption by making it more collaborative, reliable, and accessible.
 Our vision extends beyond tooling to cultural change - establishing prompt engineering as a mature discipline with professional standards, community practices, and educational pathways.

 Just as Git transformed software development from individual craft to collaborative science, Prompt Management Studio aims to transform prompt engineering from ad-hoc experimentation to systematic knowledge building.

----

-*This vision guides every technical decision, feature prioritization, and community interaction as we build the future of collaborative prompt engineering.*